Saying farewell to the original Linden Homes – and a Second Life mystery?

-The following notes were taken from the Tuesday, March 25th, 2025 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log of the meeting – sorry, no video from Pantera this week.
+The following notes were taken from the Tuesday, April 29th, 2025 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log of the meeting.

 Meeting Overview